-Following are the authorities for conducting the faceless assessment scheme under the Income Tax Act, 1961:
+The following are the authorities for conducting the faceless assessment scheme under the Income Tax Act, of 1961:

 1) National Faceless assessment Center (NFAC): It is the central authority that facilitates the conduct of the faceless assessment.

 2) Regional Faceless assessment Center (RFAC): It facilitates the faceless assessment proceedings in the regions under the control of the Principal Chief Commissioner.

 3) Assessment Units (AUs): AU performs the faceless assessment proceedings by carrying out the following functions:

 4) Verification Units (VUs): They are formed to cross verify, enquire, examine books of accounts, examine witnesses and record statements and perform such other functions as are necessary for the conduct of the faceless assessment.